PcmHammer/PcmHammer/Apps/UI/UnoUI/ReadMe.md

 * Implement "message of the day" (so we can alert people to new versions)
 * Implement the help page
 * Use Windows Management API to get device driver names for serial ports
-* Move "read" to the "other" menu.
-* Change the "read" button to "test write"
 * Add "verify flash" button on "other" page

 ## Future ideas: